mattsta/stripe-erlang/README.md

 -------
         rebar eunit skip_deps=true suite=stripe

+The tests automatically use valid Stripe public dev test tokens, so you don't need to enter any information for the tests to complete successfully.

-Stripe sometimes changes API behavior.
+Sometimes Stripe changes their API behavior.
 Changes in API behavior can cause our tests to fail.
 If you find failing tests, check their latest API changes at [API Upgrades](https://stripe.com/docs/upgrades) then fix the code and/or tests to compensate.